pgalonza/Notes/development/python/python.md

 * **platform** - probe the underlying platform’s hardware, operating system, and interpreter version information.
 * **lxml** - most feature-rich and easy-to-use library for processing XML and HTML in the Python language.
 * **importlib** - implementation of import.
+* **pyinstaller** - bundles a Python application and all its dependencies into a single package.

 ## Functions and methods